TebbaaX/Katana/README.md

 -g :for google mode
 -s :for scada mode
 -t :for tor mode
+-p :for proxy mode
+-b :for bitly mode

 ```
 ## Google Mode :
 Google mode gives you 2 inputs the "Dork" and the "TLD" (Top Level Domain) that gives you ability to search in specific countries.